demircisena/Coffee-App/README.md

 This is a Coffee app written with React Native.
 <br>

-## How can I run the projectin my pc ?
+## How can I run the project in my pc ?

-When you clone the project in your personal computer, you should run this command
+When you want to clone the project in your personal computer, you should run this command
 <br>

 ```